jabney/contingent/README.md

 <Buffer e3 f2 87 3b bd 77 cf f2 cf ec>
 ```

-This is fine if you're shimming the `crypto` lib or using a build tool such as `browserify` which shims it for you.
+This is fine if you're shimming the `crypto` lib or using a build tool such as `webpack` or `browserify` which will shim it for you.
 If `crypto` is not being shimmed, you can import the `browser` version of `contingent` like so:

 ```typescript
 import { randomBytes } from 'contingent/lib/browser'